quiltdata/quilt/docs/advanced-features/good-practice.md

 2. Select **Audit Trail Database** from the "Database" dropdown.

 3. Select **Audit Workgroup** from the "Workgroup" dropdown.

-4. Run the **"Repair Audit Trail table"** saved query before executing your actual queries to tell Athena to pick up the newly created partitions.

 All the events are available in the `audit_trail` table, which has the following fields (schema version 1.0):